Contrary to a popular belief Auckland is not the capital of New Zealand, Wellington is, but Auckland is in fact the

 Accessible by foot, approximately 4 km from city center, Mount Eden is the highest non-manmade point in Auckland.
 It is actually an inactive volcano and once you get to the top you get to see the crater.
 Not only do you get an awesome 360 degree view of the city, but you can also say that you climbed a volcano ;)

 I stumbled upon this one by just driving around on the other side of Stanley bay whilst looking for a good place to take photo of Auckland’s skyline.
 It was my favourite spot, but the sad news is, you need a car to get there.
 If you're doing a North Island road trip though, chances are you'll have a car.

 3. Stokes point reserve

-Located directly under the north side of the harbour bridge, and although frightfully windy, Stokes Point Reserve is a fantastic lookout to take photos at night of Auckland's dramatic cityscape.
+Located directly under the north side of the harbour bridge, and although frightfully windy, Stokes Point Reserve is a fantastic lookout to take photos of Auckland's dramatic cityscape at night.

 4. Skytower Observation Decks